Panel User Guide

 Confidential Information not to be disclosed

-Agencies and Service Providers party to an Order for Service under the Head Agreement must not, without the prior written consent of the other party, disclose any Confidential Information of the other party to a third party.
-Agencies must ensure that all Confidential Information is used or disclosed in accordance with the confidentiality provisions in clause 22 of the Head Agreement.
+Entities and Service Providers party to an Order for Service under the Head Agreement must not, without the prior written consent of the other party, disclose any Confidential Information of the other party to a third party.
+Entities must ensure that all Confidential Information is used or disclosed in accordance with the confidentiality provisions in clause 22 of the Head Agreement.

 Indigenous Procurement Policy

-Where RFQs or Orders for Services are valued at $7.5 million or more (GST inclusive), are delivered wholly in Australia and fall within specific industry sectors, the mandatory minimum requirements (MMR) may apply.
-See the MMR checklist at Table 1 of the Indigenous Procurement Policy.
+Where RFQs or Orders for Services are valued at $7.5 million or more (GST inclusive), are delivered wholly in Australia and fall within specific industry sectors, the Mandatory Minimum Requirements (MMR) of the IPP may apply (refer to the checklist at Table 1 of the IPP).
+For procurements over this threshold, entities must request an Indigenous Procurement Plan when seeking quotations.

 Australian Industry Participation Framework